Noise pollution: Noise control

+Governments and communities implement noise regulations and mitigation strategies to reduce harmful exposure.
+Building codes and local ordinances may establish maximum allowable noise levels for residential, commercial, and industrial areas.
+Mitigation measures such as noise barriers, urban planning strategies, and standards for quieter machinery can help reduce ambient noise.
+In occupational settings, safety regulations limit both the intensity and duration of noise exposure to protect worker hearing, and personal protective equipment such as earmuffs or earplugs is commonly recommended in high-noise environments.

 The Hierarchy of Controls concept is often used to reduce noise in the environment or the workplace.
 Engineering noise controls can be used to reduce noise propagation and protect individuals from overexposure.
 When noise controls are not feasible or adequate, individuals can also take steps to protect themselves from the harmful effects of noise pollution.
 If people must be around loud sounds, they can protect their ears with hearing protection (e.g., ear plugs or ear muffs).

 Buy Quiet programs and initiatives have arisen in an effort to combat occupational noise exposures.
 These programs promote the purchase of quieter tools and equipment and encourage manufacturers to design quieter equipment.

 Noise from roadways and other urban factors can be mitigated by urban planning and better design of roads.
 Roadway noise can be reduced by the use of noise barriers, limitation of vehicle speeds, alteration of roadway surface texture, limitation of heavy vehicles, use of traffic controls that smooth vehicle flow to reduce braking and acceleration, and tyre design.

 An important factor in applying these strategies is a computer model for roadway noise, that is capable of addressing local topography, meteorology, traffic operations, and hypothetical mitigation.
 Costs of building-in mitigation can be modest, provided these solutions are sought in the planning stage of a roadway project.
+ISO 1996-1 and ISO 1996-2 are international standards that describe basic quantities, measuring methods, and assessment procedures for environmental noise.
+ISO 9613-2 is a widely used model for estimating outdoor sound propagation and creating noise maps.
+Based on these standards, Brazil's national norm NBR 10151 and Curitiba's Municipal Law 10 625 establishes maximum sound pressure levels that vary by land use and time of day, with stricter limits in residential zones and at night, as well as guidelines for measuring and interpreting community noise.
+In regard to the same chapter, the European Noise Directive requires member states to create strategic noise maps for important urban areas and transportation corridors, which they then use to develop and evaluate noise reduction policies.

 Aircraft noise can be reduced by using quieter jet engines.
 Altering flight paths and time of day runway has benefited residents near airports.